2084x/ytcli-guide/README.md

 Scripts should be placed in `~/.config/mpv/scripts`.

-Scripts sometimes have their own configs, so make sure to check for them.
-These belong in `~/.config/mpv/script-opts`.
+Some scripts have their own optional configs.
+These should be placed in `~/.config/mpv/script-opts`.

+Some scripts have 'configs' inside the script itself.

 * [`quality-menu`](https://github.com/christoph-heinrich/mpv-quality-menu) - Allows you to select video quality.
 * [`youtube-upnext`](https://github.com/cvzi/mpv-youtube-upnext) - Fetches recommended videos for the current video.